Up vs ING

 |You can make payments using the ING app and let the recipient know you've paid them using SMS or email.|

-If you link the ING Savings Maximiser to your ING Orange Everyday account, you can earn 2.80% if you deposit $1,000 each month and make at least 5 purchases on your card that are settled each month.
+If you link the ING Savings Maximiser to your ING Orange Everyday account, you can earn 2.30% if you deposit $1,000 each month and make at least 5 purchases on your linked ING Orange Everyday debit card each month.
 You can also set up regular round-ups from your transaction account.
+The bonus rate is slightly less than Up's rate, but ING pays bonus interested on balances up to $100,000 so we've called this one a tie.

 You won't be charged fees for international purchases online or in-store but a $5 international ATM fee applies.